tuan243/djangocms-markdown/README.md

 with it's WYSIWYG editors.
 With cmsplugin-markdown you can write your content in Markdown using EpicEditor (http://oscargodson.github.com/EpicEditor/)

-** There are several versions of djangocms-markdown (aka cmsplugin-markdown) floating around.
-I try to keep this one up-to-date, and easily installable via pip.
-Pull requests welcome! **
+**There are several versions of djangocms-markdown (aka cmsplugin-markdown) floating around.
+I try to keep this one up-to-date and easily installable via pip.
+Pull requests welcome!**

 Changelog
 ---------